CrossyChainsaw/Ranknir/README.md

 # Setup Ranknir (ranknir-manual v1.1.1)
 Would be nice if you credit this repository or me in any way :D
-1. Go to [this page](https://discord.com/developers/applications) and create a discord bot
+1. Go to [this page](https://discord.com/developers/applications) and create a discord bot (Would be cool if you credit Ranknir in the bot name or image :D)
 2. Add the bot to your server and make sure to give it the following permissions
 ![image](https://github.com/CrossyChainsaw/Ranknir/assets/74303221/aa3afa90-f8d1-4f00-82ed-dabba8c7d0c8)